 The Greater Rochester Area is made up of nine counties that fall under the Greater Rochester Chamber of Commerce.

 Some counties are also part of the 5-county Rochester Metropolitan Area, 7-county Genesee Valley Region, the 14-County Finger Lakes Region, and the 17-county Western New York region.
+Eight are part of DEC Region 8.
+Five are connected along the Erie Canalway National Heritage Corridor.

 We are all part of Upstate New York.

 But no matter how we group ourselves, each county has something very special to offer!
 This is only a highlight of each county to inspire you to explore the greater Rochester region.
-Visit each county’s tourism website to find more detailed information and to download their official guides.

-& The City of Rochester
+Monroe County & The City of Rochester

 County Seat: City of Rochester